my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Original qualification certificates (new students only)

-We then check these details against the information you provided online and take photocopies of them.
-Copies of your documents are kept on your student file.
+We will check these details against the information you provided online and take photocopies for our records.

-You will also be asked to sign a declaration confirming your understanding of your responsibilities as a Student Visa student in relation to:
+Additionally, you will need to sign a declaration confirming your understanding of the responsibilities tied to your Student Visa, including:

 Once you have fully completed all elements of pre-registration, including your admissions clearances, and have attended a registration event you will receive a Confirmation of Registration letter via email.
 This document can be used to verify your status as a student at the University of Cumbria.

-If you are a new full-time student who is eligible for Council Tax Exemption you will also receive a Council Tax Exemption Certificate by email which is valid for the duration of your course.
+If you are a new full-time student, you will also receive a Council Tax Exemption Certificate, valid for the duration of your course.

-As your Student Visa sponsor, the University of Cumbria is responsible for checking your regular and continuous attendance on our course and for reporting to the Home Office any unexplained absence.
+As your Student Visa sponsor, the University of Cumbria is responsible for monitoring your regular and continuous attendance throughout your course.
+We are required to report any unexplained absences to the Home Office.
+We monitor:

-• Attendance at lectures, seminars and PAT (Personal Academic Tutor) meetings
+• Attendance at lectures, seminars, and Personal Academic Tutor (PAT) meetings

 • Exam attendance

-Any unreported or unexplained absence will be recorded, and if continued, will be subject to the Student Code of Conduct and Disciplinary Procedure, ultimately leading to deregistration from the university and our report to the Home Office that we have withdrawn our sponsorship for your study.
+Unreported or unexplained absences will be recorded.
+Continued absence may result in disciplinary action under the Student Code of Conduct and Disciplinary Procedure, and could lead to deregistration from the University.
+In such cases, we will notify the Home Office that we have withdrawn sponsorship of your Student Visa.

 Student Visa Attendance Policy